Friday, June 08, 2012

 The picture of the garden is from Google and not of our garden.

-This spring we restarted a small vegetable garden in the backyard.
-I said "we" because it is my son who did all the work and I just watched.
+This spring I restarted a small vegetable garden in the backyard.

 It is amazing that some plants need more light and others need more shade, yet regardless they all need sunlight and darkness to grow.
 Then of course they need water to grow and soil provides the nutrients supplemented by fertilizer.
 Rain comes to help once in a while.
 This evolution thing must be very smart as it thought of all these details from seed to growth to actual rendering of the final product so that we humans can eat it (the complexity of human-beings and other living creature is another vast field to study and understand and we are a long way from understanding it).